River Wey information for boat users

 Licence your boat:

-The official stuff: you can download our licences here - the annual, visitor and portable licences need to be completed and returned to Thames Lock, Stoke Lock (in person) or the Navigations Office (by post).
+The official stuff: you can download our licences here - the annual, visitor and portable licences need to be completed and returned to Thames Lock, Stoke Lock (in person) or the Navigations Office (by post or in person).